Daemokjang: Present day

 These craftsmen reside and work across Korea.
-Sin-Eung-Su works in Gangneung –si, Gangwon –do.
-Jeon Heung-Su lives and works in Deoksan-myeon, Yesan-gun, Chumgcheongnam-do.
+Sin-Eung-Su works in Gangneung-si, Gangwon-do.
+Jeon Heung-Su lives and works in Deoksan-myeon, Yesan-gun, and Chumgcheongnam-do.
 Choi-Gi-Yeong works in Namyangju-si, Gyeonggi-do.

 Choi-Gi-Yeong is one of the three prominent Daemokjang architects still alive in Korea.
 His contribution to the project of restoring the historical Buddhist monasteries is notable.
-The South Korean Government awarded him the title of Intangible Cultural Heritage.
+The South Korean government awarded him the title of Intangible Cultural Heritage.

 Geungnakjeon Hall at Bongjeongsa Temple in Andong, Gyeongsangbuk-do province (built in the 1200th century) is nationally preserved.
 Choi demolished the wooden building and rebuilt it.

 Hanok wooden architectural structures are naturally built, and they are created by artists who adhere to principles and fundamentals.
-All of the elements utilized in construction come from natural sources: Korean pine, clay, stones, tiles, and window paper- all cultivated from nature.
+All of the elements utilized in construction come from natural sources: Korean pine, clay, stones, tiles, and window paper–all cultivated from nature.
 Pinewood tends to breathe, and its resin flows into the Hanok.
-Thus, the house "breathes".
+Thus, the house "breathes."
 The whole process was done based on traditional and scientific principles, and it is said that this contributes to the longevity of their constructions.